Consistent energy-momentum trace couplings of fluids: BROWN'S LAGRANGE MULTIPLIER APPROACH

 This yields the expression for the variation of the trace of the energy-momentum tensor in terms of the independent variables as

-We see that the variation of the trace of energy-momentum tensor not only yields variations with respect to the metric $\delta g^{\mu\nu}$, but also variations of the particle number flux $\delta J^\mu$ and entropy $\delta s$.
+We see that the variation of the trace of energy-momentum tensor yields not only variations with respect to the metric $\delta g^{\mu\nu}$, but also variations of the particle-number flux $\delta J^\mu$ and entropy $\delta s$.
 The appearance of entropy contribution in the action variation is particularly interesting as this does not appear before in~\cite{Harko:2011kv}.